Edited by: Keri Stooksbury

 The no-annual-fee Double Cash card allows you to earn 2% cash-back rewards on every purchase: 1% cash-back when you make your purchase and an additional 1% when you pay your bill (earned as ThankYou Points).
 The card also offers an introductory 0% APR offer as shown in the table above.

-If you have little credit history because you’re a student, the no-annual-fee Freedom Student card may be a good fit.
-You’ll be earning 1% cash-back on every purchase you make and the card comes with a complimentary 3-month DoorDash DashPass membership.
-Additionally, you’ll be eligible for a credit limit increase after 5 on-time monthly payments, and you’ll receive a $20 statement credit at your card anniversary.
+If you have little credit history, the no-annual-fee Freedom Rise card may be a good fit.
+You’ll be earning 1.5% cash-back on every purchase you make, and the card comes with a complimentary 3-month DoorDash DashPass membership and a 3-month Instacart+ membership.
+Additionally, you’ll be eligible for a credit limit increase after 6 months.

 If you’re looking to roll over high-interest credit card balances or repay a large purchase(s) over time without interest charges, the Chase Slate Edge card could add a lot of value.
 The card can also help you start to build a relationship with Chase, even if your credit is hovering around a 700 credit score.

 Establishing a positive relationship with a bank such as Chase can yield benefits when it’s time to apply for a car loan or take out a mortgage.
-Managing a Chase credit card well can help open the door to these greater credit needs and help you qualify for cards with greater benefits.
+Managing a Chase credit card well can help open the door to these greater credit needs and help you qualify for the best Chase cards.

 While this scenario makes a case for the Chase Slate Edge card, if you have excellent credit, the Freedom Flex card offers significantly more value.
 Plus, you’ll still be able to utilize any card’s introductory 0% APR, should those benefits provide value to you.
 Learn more about all the benefits of the Freedom Flex card in this related article.